-Family-based preference category visas are for those who are close family relatives of the U.S. citizen or LPRs, but who do not meet the definition of an “immediate relative”, per the Immigration and Nationality Act.
-There are annual limits (“visa quotas”), and per-country limits, for these family-based preference categories visas.
+Family-based preference category visas are for those who are close family relatives of the U.S. citizen or LPRs, but who do not meet the definition of an “immediate relative” per the Immigration and Nationality Act.
+There are annual limits (“visa quotas”) and per-country limits for these family-based preference categories visas.
 Therefore, these visas require a longer wait for their availability.
-For some countries, wait time can be upwards of 20 to 30 years.
+For some countries, the wait time can be upwards of 20 to 30 years.

 There are four family-based preference visa categories, as follows:

 - Family First Preference (F1) – For unmarried children of U.S. citizens who are 21 years old and up and their minor children, if any.
 A maximum of 23,400 visas may be claimed each fiscal year.

 - Family Second Preference (F2) – For the immediate family members of LPRs.
 These include their spouses, minor children, and unmarried children 21 years and older.
 A maximum of 114,200 of these family preference visas may be submitted each fiscal year.

 - Family Third Preference (F3) – For the married children of U.S. citizens and their spouses and children.
 A maximum of 23,400 visas may be submitted each fiscal year.

 - Family Fourth Preference (F4) – For the brothers and sisters of U.S. citizens and their spouses and minor children.
 The U.S. citizen must be at least 21 years of age.
 A maximum of 65,000 of these family preference visas may be submitted per fiscal year.